 What Are Terpenes?

 You may already be familiar with terpenes because you have likely experienced them all your life.
-Simply put, terpenes are what gives an orange its citrusy smell.
-They give pine trees their unique aroma.
+Simply put, terpenes carry aroma and flavor.
+They’re what gives an orange its citrusy smell, or pine trees their unique aroma.
 They are even responsible for the relaxing effects in lavender.

 Some terpenes might promote relaxation and stress-relief, while others potentially promote focus and acuity.
 Myrcene, for example, is found in many relaxing cannabis strains like Blue Dream and Granddaddy Purple.
 Terpinolene is commonly found in uplifting, active strains.

 The differences in terpenes can be subtle, but they can add great depth to the horticultural art and connoisseurship of cannabis.
 Terpenes may also add therapeutic value to cannabis, based on their unique medicinal properties.

 WHAT ARE THE MAJOR TERPENES FOUND IN CANNABIS?

 The most abundant naturally-occurring terpenes in cannabis include Myrcene, Pinene, Limonene, Caryophyllene, Linalool, and Terpinolene.